-Now it's 2019 and Google is forced to admit what we've known for nearly a decade: To a search engine, "nofollow" is not a useful signal.
+In 2019, Google was forced to admit what we knew for nearly a decade: To a search engine, "nofollow" is not a useful signal.
 It hasn't been for a long time.
 Not when the common wisdom is to just apply it everywhere for a potential upside with no downside.

 We've come full circle with two new link attributes.
 They're grasping at what might have been.

 rel="ugc" now exists for user-generated content (the specific role that "nofollow" was actually created to serve).

 rel="sponsored" for paid links (maybe the earliest on-record bastardization of "nofollow").

 At Pubcon 2019, Google's Gary Illyes volunteered a fact that was already known by anybody with access to Ahrefs or Moz: More than half of the links on the web are now marked "nofollow."